 Thanks, as ever, for the sweet and thoughtful responses to my last post.
 Yes, my mother is a remarkable woman.
 And yes, there’s a faint resemblance!

-1/3 cup chickpea flour
+- ¼ cup chickpea flour

-1 tsp cumin
+- 1 teaspoon ground cumin

 So tomorrow at noon I head out to the Windy City for the HLS.
 I can’t believe the weekend has snuck up on me so quickly!
 I can’t wait to see so many of my blogger friends, and to meet quite a few others with whom I’ve only corresponded so far.
-I can’t wait for the weekend to begin.

 As you guys know, I’ll also be presenting at the summit on Saturday afternoon (the schedule is online here).
 Caitlin and I are moderating a talk called Stop Staring Over Your Shoulder.
 The focus of our presentation will be the danger of self-comparison in the blog world.
 Can reading food blogs make us susceptible to food fads or diet pressure?
 Can they instill a sense of pressure to undertake superwoman fitness routines?
 How can they be directly linked to such conditions as orthorexia?